MaximDevoir/enum-bug/README.md

 - `toString`
 - `valueOf`

-This module will only enumerate over bugged properties in environments where they would not otherwise enumerate over noted properties.
+This module will only enumerate over bugged properties in environments where they would not otherwise be enumerated over.

-If the environment supports proper enumeration, no properties enumerated.
+If the environment supports object property enumeration, no properties are enumerated.